-- STAR Kids clients are not limited to the 30-day spell of illness - \$200,000 annual limit on inpatient services does not apply - Unlimited medically necessary prescription drugs
+- \$200,000 annual limit on inpatient services does not apply - Unlimited medically necessary prescription drugs

 STAR Kids members who are 21 years of age or older receive unlimited medically necessary prescription drugs.
 The elimination of the 3 prescription limit per month for adult clients enrolled in STAR Kids allows the provider greater flexibility in treating and managing amember's health-care needs.
 Benefit is only available for Members who are NOT covered by Medicare.